 The benefits of working with us include:

 - Extensive training and supervision in how to work even more effectively with kids and young people (and their families).
-This training and supervision is provided to you at no cost and includes (initially weekly, then fortnightly and then monthly) focussed supervision, case conceptualisaion and skills training - as well as quarterly peer supervision and team professional development.
+This training and supervision is provided to you at no cost and includes (initially weekly, then fortnightly and then monthly) focussed supervision, case conceptualisaion and skills training - as well as quarterly peer supervision and quarterly whole team professional development in childhood/adolescent psychology.

-- Debriefing opportunities and support from an extremely friendly and caring team of 15 psychologists, including an "on call" senior psychologist available for support 24/7.
+- Debriefing opportunities and support from an extremely friendly and caring team of 15 psychologists, including an "on call" senior psychologist available for crisis support about clinical or professional practice issues 24/7.

-- Extensive and efficient administration support (appointment bookings, reminder calls, rescheduling, payments taken, letters typed, all outcome measures scored etc)
+- Extensive and efficient administration support (appointment bookings, reminder calls, rescheduling, payments taken, letters typed, all outcome measures scored etc. Sometimes even cups of coffee made, depending on levels of desperation:))

 - Job Security: Working under a variety of sources (including being the only "child-only" mental health provided commissioned under APHN), NDIS, Better Access, Department of Child Protection, School based funding and other private sources.
 We have strong client demand (generally between 4 week and 3 months waiting lists) for our services as a result of our recognition within schools in SA over a period of 15 years.